jadabrown822/SpaceShump/README.md

     /*
-      Called by another Enemyshield to join the protectors of this EnemyShield
+      Called by another EnemyShield to join the protectors of this EnemyShield
       <param name="shieldChild"> The EnemyShield that will protect this </param>
     */
-    public void AddProtector (EnemyShield shieldShild) {
+    public void AddProtector (EnemyShield shieldChild) {
       protectors.Add(shieldChild);
     }